 - Support local resilient agriculture through the direct support of Manitoba farmers and producers through increased sales

-We plan to pilot the program in the 2020 farmers’ market season, partnering with 7 community partners, with an aim to serve 160 program participants.
-Partner organizations would distribute $21 in food coupons weekly to each participant for 15 weeks, from mid-June to mid-October.
+We piloted the program in the 2020 farmers’ market season, partnering with 7 community partners, with an aim to serve 160 program participants.
+Partner organizations distributed $21 in food coupons weekly to each participant for 15 weeks, from mid-June to mid-October.
+Vendors noted increased sales, markets brought in a new customer base, and participants had greater access to fresh, local foods and increased food security through the market season.